Packerfan81/Church/xFrom Template/tests/Test Plan.md

           else
           redirect_to parents_path, alert: "Parent could not be deleted." end

           rescue ActiveRecord::RecordNotFound
           redirect_to parents_path, alert: "Parent not found."
           rescue Pundit::NotAuthorizedError
           redirect_to parents_path, alert: "You are not authorized to delete this parent." end
+          ```
+          These lines finds and locates the parents and if found it will delete it if the user is an admin user, if the parent is not found or the user is not an admin the                 parent is not deleted.

+          ```ruby
           private

           def find_and_authorize_parent